Ant2210/keto-kreations/README.md

 ### Future Features

--   I would like to incorporate an intelligent function into the app in the future where users are provided helpful and personalised tips and advice about their budgets.
--   I would also like to implement 2 factor authorisation given that a user can store quite sensitive data on this app.
--   I would also like to add a storage facility where users can store documents relating to their budget such as payslips, invoices and receipts.
+Given additioanl time and resource some future features that I would like to encorporate into this project are...

+- The abilitiy to sign up and sign in using social accounts such as google or facebook.
+- To restric reviews so that a personal can only review a product that they have previously purchased
+- For the user to be able to store favourite products or a wishlist
+- Product recommendations based on previous purchases and also other similar user profiles
+- Abdandoned cart recovery
+- A loyalty program
+- A feature where users can request notification emails when their favourite products come back into stock

 ### Accessibility
 -   The use of semantic HTML.